getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 **Automating Traces**

 Many integrations for popular frameworks automatically capture traces.
-If you already have any of the following frameworks set up for error reporting, you will start to see traces immediately:
+If you already have any of the following frameworks set up for Sentry error reporting, you will start to see traces immediately:

 - All WSGI-based frameworks (Django, Flask, Pyramid, Falcon, Bottle)
 - Celery